 Mopane trees dominate the vegetation in the northern half of the Kruger National Park, and much of the Limpopo Province.
 As many frustrated tourists know, wildlife is far less common in these areas, and the spread of mopane to the south would have important consequences, not only for large game and the tourists that follow them, but also for other plant and animal species and a range of ecosystem processes.
 And computer models predict that global climate change may lead to a spread of mopane, as higher temperatures lead to more favourable growing conditions to the south and west of its current distribution.

-The Ndlovu Node of the South African Environmental Observation Network (SAEON) is seeking volunteers to help map the southern and western boundary of this remarkable tree species.
-The work will involve walking long distances through the Kruger National Park and adjacent private nature reserves, and recording the presence of mopanes on a handheld GPS.
+The Ndlovu Node of the South African Environmental Observation Network (SAEON) initiated a project to help map the southern and western boundary of this remarkable tree species.
+The work involved walking long distances through the Kruger National Park and adjacent private nature reserves, and recording the presence of mopanes on a handheld GPS.

 More than 60 volunteers had responded to SAEON's call for volunteers to work on the project in 2008.
 Ndlovu Node made use of physically fit volunteers, usually working in pairs, who participated for two or more days (weekdays or weekends) between May 14 and the end of June 2008.
 All volunteers were accompanied by qualified game guards and were taught the simple skills required.